nishanajihah/diff_stateful_stateless_widget/README.md

-# Understading the difference of Stateless and Stateful Widget
+# Understading the difference of Stateless and Stateful Widget in Flutter

 This is just simple file of trying to understand the difference of the widget